Frequently Asked Questions

 HOW IS THE TRADING ACROSS BORDERS RANKING CALCULATED?

 The data on trading across borders are gathered through a questionnaire administered to local freight forwarders, customs brokers, traders and government agencies.
 Questionnaire responses are verified through several rounds of follow-up communication with respondents as well as by contacting third parties and consulting public sources.
 The questionnaire data are confirmed through teleconference calls and/or on-site visits.
-The trading across borders questionnaire is available online on the website.
+The trading across borders questionnaire is available on the Doing Business website.

 DOES TRADING ACROSS BORDERS RECORD THE DE JURE (THE LAW) OR DE FACTO (THE PRACTICE) SITUATION?